Dana Rosemary Scallon: 1970s – Eurovision victory and pop career

 In December 1969 Tom McGrath, producer of the Irish National Song Contest, invited Scallon to try again next year, feeling that one of the entered songs, the ballad "All Kinds of Everything", would suit her.
 Her second attempt to win the Irish contest was a success.
-Then on Saturday 21 March 1970, the eighteen-year-old schoolgirl performed the song at the Eurovision finals held in the Amsterdam RAI Exhibition and Convention Centre, before an estimated viewing audience of two hundred million.
+Then on Saturday 21 March 1970, the nineteen-year-old schoolgirl performed the song at the Eurovision finals held in the Amsterdam RAI Exhibition and Convention Centre, before an estimated viewing audience of two hundred million.
 Perched on a stool while wearing an embroidered white mini-dress, she was the last of twelve contestants to perform that night.
 After the voting had finished she was declared the winner with 32 points, beating the favourite, UK's Mary Hopkin, with 26 and Germany's Katja Ebstein with 12.
 Spain's Julio Iglesias came equal fourth with Guy Bonnet of France and Henri Dès of Switzerland.
-This was Ireland's first of a record seven successes in the contest.
+This was Ireland's first of a total of seven successes in the contest.

 The winning song was composed by two Dublin printworkers, Derry Lindsay and Jackie Smith.
 The single was produced by Ray Horricks and arranged by Phil Coulter.
 Released on 14 March, it shot to #1 in the Irish singles chart before the contest began and stayed there for nine weeks.
 It also spent two weeks at the top of the UK singles chart on 18 and 25 April.
 It was also successful in Australia, Austria, Germany, Israel, Malaysia, the Netherlands, New Zealand, Singapore, South Africa, Switzerland and Yugoslavia.
 The song went on to sell more than two million units.

 Scallon's debut album All Kinds of Everything, recorded at Decca Studios in West Hampstead, London, on the weekend of 25 April 1970, was released in June and included four tracks co-written by the singer, as well as a new recording of the album's title track.
 Her follow-up single was issued in September, but Jerry Lordan's "I Will Follow You" failed to chart.
 The song that put an end to her one-hit wonder status was found on the album Barry Ryan 3.
 "Who Put the Lights Out", written by Paul Ryan for his twin brother, was offered to her by their stepfather Harold Davison, the business partner of her agent Dick Katz.
 Her version, cut with Barry Ryan's producer Bill Landis, proved a strong comeback vehicle reaching #5 in Ireland.
 In the UK it became a #14 hit on 13 March 1971.
 There then followed three years of unsuccessful singles broken only by the Irish chart showing of "Sunday Monday Tuesday", a #4 hit in December 1973.
 This lack of success caused her agent to recommend she join the former head of Bell Records Dick Leahy on his new label, GTO Records.